neurazum/bai/Main Models/bai-3.0 Epilepsy/README.md

 ## The "bai-3.0 Epilepsy" model detects the patient's epileptic seizure status.

-#### NOTE: If you integrate the model into a real-time EEG data tracking application, it can predict emotions in real time.
+#### NOTE: If you integrate the model into a real-time EEG data tracking application, it can predict epilepsy seizure state in real time.
 To access the application: https://github.com/neurazum/Realtime-EEG-Monitoring
 **Doğruluk/Accuracy: %68,90829694323143**

 # Kullanım / Usage